Gronis/OpenEcs/README.md

 ```

 ###Adding Components to entities
 Adding components to entities is easy.
-Bur first we must define a Component.
+But first we must define a Component.
 A Component can be any class or struct.

 ```cpp